shroffsagar/udemy-transcript-safari-plugin/README.md

 # udemy-transcript-safari-plugin

-This repository contains a simple Safari Web Extension that displays the transcript of the currently viewed Udemy video in a popup window.
+This repository contains a small Safari Web Extension that shows the transcript of the currently viewed Udemy video in a popup window.
-Instead of copying to the clipboard automatically, you can manually copy the transcript from the popup.
+You can manually copy the transcript from the popup.

 ## Installing in Safari

-1. Open **Safari** and enable the *Develop* menu (Preferences → Advanced → "Show Develop menu in menu bar").
+1. Open **Safari** and enable the *Develop* menu (Preferences → Advanced → *Show Develop menu in menu bar*).
-2. Select **Develop → Show Web Extension Background Page…** and load the `extension` folder as an unpacked extension.
+2. Choose **Develop → Show Web Extension Background Page…** and load the `extension` folder from this repository.
-3. Click the extension icon while viewing a Udemy course video.
-A popup will appear containing the full transcript text which you can select and copy.
+3. While watching a Udemy course video, click the extension icon.
+A popup will appear containing the transcript text which you can select and copy.
+If the popup reports that no transcript was found, make sure the transcript pane is visible on the Udemy page.

-The extension relies purely on JavaScript and does not require any additional build steps.

-## Building the Extension

-The automated GitHub Actions workflow that previously produced prebuilt artifacts has been removed.
-To create a Safari extension project, run `xcrun safari-web-extension-converter` locally on macOS and open the generated Xcode project.
+The extension relies solely on the files in the `extension` directory and does not require any build steps.
+Simply load the folder in Safari as described above.
+If you want to create a distributable Safari app extension, run `xcrun safari-web-extension-converter` on macOS and open the generated Xcode project.